Robert Devereux, 2nd Earl of Essex: Royal favourite

-Essex underestimated the Queen, however, and his later behaviour towards her lacked due respect and showed disdain for the influence of her principal secretary, Robert Cecil.
-On one occasion during a heated Privy Council debate on the problems in Ireland, the Queen reportedly cuffed an insolent Essex round the ear, prompting him to half draw his sword on her.
+Essex did underestimate the queen, however, and his later behaviour towards her lacked due respect and showed disdain for the influence of her principal secretary, Robert Cecil.
+On one occasion during a heated Privy Council debate on the problems in Ireland, the queen reportedly cuffed an insolent Essex round the ear, prompting him to half draw his sword on her.

-In 1589, he took part in Francis Drake's English Armada, which sailed to Spain in an unsuccessful attempt to press home the English advantage following the defeat of the Spanish Armada, although the Queen had ordered him not to take part.
+In 1589, he took part in Francis Drake's English Armada, which sailed to Spain in an unsuccessful attempt to press home the English advantage following the defeat of the Spanish Armada, but the queen had ordered him not to take part.
 The English Armada was defeated with 40 ships sunk and 15,000 men lost.
 In 1591, he was given command of a force sent to the assistance of King Henry IV of France.
 In 1596, he distinguished himself by the capture of Cádiz.
-During the Islands Voyage expedition to the Azores in 1597, with Walter Raleigh as his second-in-command, he defied the Queen's orders, pursuing the Spanish treasure fleet without first defeating the Spanish battle fleet.
+During the Islands Voyage expedition to the Azores in 1597, with Walter Raleigh as his second-in-command, he defied the queen's orders, pursuing the Spanish treasure fleet without first defeating the Spanish battle fleet.

+In 1590, he married Frances Walsingham, daughter of Sir Francis Walsingham and Sidney's widow.

+Essex took part in the 1591 Siege of Rouen, in which his brother Walter died.

-When the 3rd Spanish Armada first appeared off the English coast in October 1597, the English fleet was far out to sea, with the coast almost undefended, and panic ensued.
-This further damaged the relationship between the Queen and Essex, even though he was initially given full command of the English fleet when he reached England a few days later.
+When the Third Spanish Armada first appeared off the English coast in October 1597, the English fleet was far out to sea, with the coast almost undefended, and panic ensued.
+This further damaged the relationship between the queen and Essex, even though he was initially given full command of the English fleet when he reached England a few days later.
 Fortunately, a storm dispersed the Spanish fleet.
 A number of ships were captured by the English and though there were a few landings, the Spanish withdrew.